Take a Virtual Tour of our two campuses!

 Our five-story Fifth Avenue building, overlooking Broadway to the west and Madison Square Park to the east, houses eight light-filled classrooms for our younger students.
 Common multi-purpose rooms shared by each grade, plus a full-floor space that serves as gym, auditorium, and cafeteria, and an outdoor playground and garden on the roof provide ample opportunity to both stretch and study.

-Our four-story Main building, located on a quiet, tree-lined residential block around the corner from Gramercy Park, houses eight classrooms for our older students, with dedicated spaces for each grade and subject.
-The library, our student counselor’s office, a large multi-purpose room that serves as a gym, auditorium, and cafeteria, and our administrative offices fill the remaining spaces, resulting in an always lively and supportive academic environment.
+We have extended our Main building to offer a better experience for students, teachers, staff and parents.
+By doubling the square footage, we have added classrooms equipped with modern and flexible furniture, white boards painted on walls and large smart TVs.
+Our four-story Main building, located on a quiet, tree-lined residential block around the corner from Gramercy Park, houses thirteen classrooms for our older students, with dedicated spaces for each grade and subject.
+A large multi-purpose room that serves as a gym, a Préau, a Library and Radio Booth, a Cafeteria, a Maker Room, a Science Lab, a Music Room and an Arts Room, the Educational Support Team & School Counselor office, the administrative offices and several Meeting Rooms as well as a brand new and cosy Lobby, fill the remaining spaces, resulting in an always lively and supportive academic environment.

 This nearly seven-acre park, designed in the formal European tradition, and recently revitalized as a public green space, is rich in history as much as horticulture.
 In fact, the torch-bearing arm of the Statue of Liberty was displayed in the park between 1876 and 1882 as part of the effort to raise funds for its full construction.
 Today, our students use the park as both a playground and an outdoor art gallery.